mawelborn/synless/README.md

 Option|Description
 ------|-----------
-variable|The name of the variable that data passed to the render function will be assigned to.<br>Default: `"data"` collapse|Collapse contiguous runs of whitespace into single spaces.
+variable|The name of the variable that data passed to the render function will be assigned to.<br>Default: `"data"` collapse|Collapse contiguous runs of ASCII whitespace into single spaces.
 This reduces compiled template size but will not affect element layout or spacing.<br>Default: `true` strip|Strip whitespace from the beginning and end of text nodes.
 If a stripped text node is empty, it is omitted from the compiled template entirely.
 This further reduces compiled template size but can affect element layout and the spacing of inline elements.<br>Default: `false`